 Improves the overall economy

-Despite all of this clear cut evidence and the fact that investing in education has one of the best returns on money spent, America continues to ignore and waste the Human Capital of its citizens.
+Despite all of this clear-cut evidence and the fact that investing in education has one of the best returns on money spent, America continues to ignore and waste its citizens' human capital.

 Crime vs Education

-Every state in America spends more on prisons than it does on education, with an average of almost $25,000 more spent per inmate than per student.
+Every state in America spends more on prisons than on education, with an average of almost $25,000 more spent per inmate than per student.

 murder and assault by ~30%